user-11150/cpython/Doc/whatsnew/index.rst

  What's New in Python
 ######################

-The "What's New in Python" series of essays takes tours through the most important changes between major Python versions.
+The "What's New in Python" series of easys takes tours through the most important changes between major Python versions.
 They are a "must read" for anyone wishing to stay up-to-date after a new release.